 What’s not included in those three things?
 You might notice we don’t include things like public speaking abilities, a gregarious personality, or loving to be the center of attention.
 It turns out, you don’t need to be extroverted to be a leader.
 In fact, many of the best leaders aren’t.

 There are several definitions of what it means to be extroverted.
 Myers-Briggs tells us extroverts are people who prefer to focus their energy outwards, and who receive energy back from other people, things, and situations.
 More commonly, extroverts are thought of as people who are outgoing, have big personalities, or like being in large groups.

 But no matter how you define it, none of those things make a person a great leader.
 Similarly, not having any of those things far from excludes you from being one.
 In almost every case, someone who is quiet, contemplative, and/or gets no energy from group settings can still be a great leader, as long as they are willing to use their strengths to their best advantage and show up in ways that other people need them

 One thing leadership does require is a lot of human interaction.
+Depending on an individual's leadership style, this can come in verbal and non-verbal forms of interaction and communication.
 For introverts, this is where finding and knowing your strengths comes into play.

 Maybe you’re not excited to be the center of attention in large meetings.
 But someone on